Create and Assign Goals

 Select the users you want to assign the Goal to.
 Then, distribute the goal to the selected users, by allocating a percentage of the total goal value to each user.
 Enter the Goal value for each cycle, and divide this value among all users the Goal is assigned to.

-2. Against each user, under User Goal Value, enter their individual target for the selected cycle.
+2. Against each user, under Goal Achievement, enter their individual target for the selected cycle.
 This sum total of the Goal value assigned to each user is added, and automatically populated alongside Cycle Goal Value.

 4. Once you’re done, click Publish, and on the Publish Goal pop-up, click Yes, Publish Goal.
 The Goal is now live.